 Hallways, lobbies, and corridors are other prime camera locations.
 These areas are often pathways to various parts of the business, including sensitive areas like offices, data centers, and storage rooms.
 By monitoring these locations, you can track movement through the building and identify unusual patterns, such as someone accessing restricted areas.

-Consider covering common areas like break rooms, kitchens, and elevators.
-These spots can be gathering points for employees, and while they may seem harmless, it’s important to have coverage here for any workplace-related incidents that may occur.
+Consider covering common areas such as break rooms, kitchens, and elevators.
+These spots are employee gathering points, and while they may seem harmless, it’s important to have coverage here for any workplace-related incidents that may occur.

 Pro Tip: Make sure to place the camera high enough so that it can capture a broad area without being blocked by furniture, plants, or signage in the reception area.